|

 • Dog-Friendly?
 Yes, on a leash

-It’s crazy that this is in Portland, because it feels like you’re out in the woods (aside from when you randomly pass houses next to the trail).
+It’s crazy that this is in Portland, because it feels like you’re out deep in the woods (aside from when you randomly pass houses next to the trail).

-You’ll meander through the woods, crossing several bridges over the creek, and gently climbing and descending with the rolling hills.
+You’ll meander through the forest, crossing several bridges over the creek, and gently climbing and descending with the rolling hills.
 It was actually pretty pleasant in the rain, although it was muddy in spots.

 • Dog-Friendly?
 Yes, on a leash

-Latourell Falls
+Latourell Falls (Columbia River Gorge)

 • Length: 2 miles